WesUnwin/three-game-engine/README.md

       ],
       "enabledRotations": { "x": false, "y": true, "z": false }
   },

-  "userInterfaces": [ // GameObjects can contain MeshUIComponents (created via three-mesh-ui) which will added to the GameObject's threeJSGroup
+  // GameObjects can also contain MeshUIComponents
+  // (created via three-mesh-ui) which will added to the GameObject's threeJSGroup "userInterfaces": [
     {
       "type": "Block",
       "children": [